vishwajeetdabholkar/llm_search_tool/readme.md

-# RAG Pipeline Search Tool 🔍
+# LLM Search Tool 🔍

-A powerful Retrieval Augmented Generation (RAG) search assistant that combines web search, content analysis, and AI-powered summarization to provide comprehensive answers to user queries.
+A powerful LLM search assistant that combines web search, content analysis, and AI-powered summarization to provide comprehensive answers to user queries.
 Built with Streamlit, OpenAI/Ollama, and modern async Python.

 ## 🌟 Features